November 1st 2019

 The Counter Offer: How to Negotiate a Real Estate Deal

-Every successful real estate transaction is preceded by a series of negotiations.
-This negotiating process is driven by what’s known as a counteroffer.
+Most successful real estate transactions, especially in a hot market, are preceded by a series of negotiations.
+This negotiating process is often driven by what’s known as a counteroffer.

-A counteroffer states that the seller has accepted a buyer’s offer – but only if one or more changes are made to the offer’s terms.
+A counteroffer states that the seller has accepted a buyer’s offer – but only if one or more changes are made to its terms.
 It’s common for a counteroffer to stipulate changes to various contract items, such as:

 - Sale price